 The way data is managed in ABM is specific.
 There needs to be a single source of analytical truth that both marketing and sales act upon.
 When ABM is done correctly, a business uses contacts associated with accounts in its CRM instead of leads.
 By associating contacts with accounts, businesses can house deeper information, such as whether the lead is an existing customer, related to an active pipeline opportunity, or works at a partner account.

 What technology do I need for a successful ABM program?

 This should go without saying, but this strategy only works if your technology is all integrated and your data is shared across all tools.
 Moreover, you should structure and format your data uniformly so that every team has the same information, regardless of where they are pulling the report.

-When it comes to getting your tech stack in order, most organizations believe that simply boils down to ripping out existing technology that doesn’t fit and inserting what does.
+Many organizations believe getting their tech stack in order boils down to ripping out existing technology that doesn’t fit and inserting what does.
 That’s a bit of a fallacy.

 Approaching new technology.

-Your current tech stack enables everything your organization does, which makes changing it extremely disruptive to the entire organization.
-It’s a bad idea to “rip the bandaid off” because replacing the entire stack will result in disaster from top to bottom.
-You do NOT have to do this to start practicing ABM.
-Your current stack uses your core technologies — from marketing automation to publisher sites to analytics platforms.
+Your current tech stack enables everything your organization does, which makes changing it extremely disruptive.
+Fortunately, you’re probably already using most of the core technologies—from marketing automation to publisher programs to analytics platforms—that you need for successful ABM programs.
 Your stack will likely only require one or two additional tools to round out the mix and accomplish your ABM goals.